il1egalmelon/Tiny-text-editor/README.md

     F3  -> Debugger
     F4  -> Save and close the editor

-Type ? in debugger to show the list of commands.
+Type ? in debugger to show the list of commands for the debugger.